Strawberry Rhubarb Crisp

 - ¾ cup Old-Fashioned Rolled Oats

-- ½ cup Flour of Choice - all-purpose flour, oat flour, almond flour, or gluten-free flour blend
+- ½ cup All-Purpose Flour - all-purpose flour, oat flour, almond flour, or gluten-free flour blend

 - ½ cup Coconut Sugar - packed or sugar, or soft brown sugar